 Bar charts are composed of an x-axis and a y-axis.
-The x-axis assigns one bar for each category or date.
-Each bar's height corresponds to a value, which is measured by the y-axis.
+The x-axis represents discrete categories that correspond to one or many bars.
+Each bar’s height corresponds to a numeric value, which is measured by the y-axis.

-If the category values repeat in the table, an Aggregation method must be chosen.
-For example, if the category variable is StateName for a county dataset, each StateName is in the table multiple times, so aggregation may be desired if you want a chart showing amounts per state.
+If the category values repeat in the table, an Aggregation method must be chosen to specify how the data will be summarized.
+For example, if the category variable is StateName for a county dataset, each state name appears in the table multiple times, so aggregation is necessary to show summarized amounts per state.

-Additional Fields can be chosen to create a chart with multiple series.
-For example: the category variable is set to StateName for a county dataset with a SUM Aggregation method and two Fields values, Population2010 and Population2015.
+When multiple Numeric fields are added, one bar will be drawn for each field at each category value on the x-axis.
+For example, the category variable is set to StateName for a county dataset with a Sum Aggregation method and two Numeric fields, Population2010 and Population2015.
 The resulting chart will display two bars for each state; one bar will represent the sum of all the Population2010 values for each county in the state, and the second will represent the sum of all the Population2015 values for each county in the state.

 Each category in a bar chart can also be split into multiple series by another category field's values.
-For example: the category variable is set to StateName for a county dataset with a COUNT Aggregation method and a Split by field of ElectionWinner.
-The Series table will populate with each unique ElectionWinner value and the resulting chart will display two bars for each state with heights corresponding to the number of counties that fell into each Split by category (Democrat, Republican).
+For example, the category variable is set to StateName for a county dataset with a Count Aggregation method and a Split by field of ElectionWinner.
+The Series table will populate with each unique ElectionWinner value, and the resulting chart will display three bars for each state with heights corresponding to the number of counties that fell into each Split by category: Democrat , Republican, and Independent.

 Category fields with many unique values are not appropriate for splitting a field into multiple series.

 When a bar chart contains multiple series, they will be displayed as Side-by-side bars by default.
 When the multiple series represent a part-to-whole relationship (in other words, all of the series combined add up to 100 percent of the category), they can also be represented using Stacked bars or 100% Stacked bars.